-As Main Street communities and localities continue to face difficulties during the ever-developing COVID-19 pandemic, we will be compiling resources that are shared and updating this page regularly.
+As Main Street communities, localities, businesses, and others continue to face difficulties during the ever-developing COVID-19 pandemic, we will be compiling resources that are shared and updating this page regularly.

 Virginia Main Street (VMS):

 Main Street America has begun compiling existing resources, opportunities and community response examples in a brand new resource guide on their website, Coronavirus (COVID-19) Main Street Resources.
 Updates will be made regularly.

 Recently, Main Street America (MSA) released interactive maps that display the results from their sweeping online survey, “The Impact of COVID-19 on Small Businesses.”
 The maps provide a state and local breakdown of the survey results from more than 5,850 small-business owners, helping us to better understand what is happening in Main Street programs across the nation.